 Both libraries are compatible with modern browsers, including Chrome, Firefox, and Edge.

-jotai has no dependencies, while recoil depends on react and react-dom.
+Jotai has no dependencies, while recoil depends on react and react-dom.

 Recoil has a more active community, with more contributors and issues on GitHub.